KhalilC/hot-songs-cli-gem/README.md

 # HotSongs

 HotSongs is a gem that utitlizes Billboard data to provide the week's most popular songs by genre.
+A little confusing, but after installing type hot-songs not hot_songs in the terminal to run.

 ## Installation